matrix-org/matrix-spec-proposals/proposals/4081-claim-fallback-keys-on-network-failure.md

 }
 ```

-As a reminder, clients SHOULD rotate their fallback key when they realise it has been used, with some lag time
+As a reminder, clients SHOULD rotate their fallback key when they realise it has been "used", with some lag time
 to account for federation.
 As per MSC2732, 1 hour is recommended.
 When clients change their fallback key, a new
 `m.device_list_update` EDU MUST be sent.

-This proposal has no client-side changes.
+The definition of when a fallback key is "used" also needs to change.
+Previously, a key is "used"
+_if it is claimed by another device_.
+When this happens, the client is told this via `/sync`, either by reducing
+the one-time key count by 1, or by removing the algorithm from the `device_unused_fallback_key_types`.
+This proposal
+makes it impossible to know if the fallback key has been claimed by another device, as it is sent eagerly over
+federation.
+Therefore, this changes the fallback key semantics to be "when the device receives and successfully
+decrypts an initial pre-key to-device event which uses that key".
+As per the specification, this is identified as
+`type: 0` messages.
+This will require client-side changes to change when new fallback keys get uploaded.

+Due to this change, it is recommended that the fallback key is _also cycled periodically_, e.g once per week.
+This ensures that any sessions the client is unaware of will eventually expire.

 ## Comparisons with X3DH (Signal)